-5 Seasonal Side Hustle Ideas to Make More Money This Fall
+5 Side Hustle Ideas to Make More Money This Fall

 Whether tuition bills are due or you just need to start saving up for the holiday season, a fall side hustle can really help stretch your budget.

-I personally like to start saving money for Christmas no later than September.
+I personally like to start saving money for the winter holidays no later than September.
 This way, I won’t be stressed out and worried about how I’m going to pay for everything.
-A good side hustle is the perfect way to add to my savings.
+A side hustle is the perfect way to add to my savings.
 And there are lots of great side hustle ideas out there.

-Finally, make sure that you have enough time and energy to dedicate to a side hustle.
-For example, if you know you work a ton of hours at your main job and have two kids to take care of when you get home, you may want to consider a low-effort side hustle.
+Finally, make sure that you have enough time and energy to dedicate to a new gig.
+For example, if you know you work a ton of hours at your main job and have two kids to take care of when you get home, you may want to consider something that’s low effort.

 Here are five good side hustle ideas you might want to consider this fall:

 House-sitting may not be as easy as sitting on someone’s couch and watching Netflix all day.
-To find promising gigs, you may want to offer services like tidying up; walking the dog and feeding the animals; checking and organizing the mail; watering plants; and other light landscaping duties.
+To find promising gigs, you may want to offer services like tidying up, walking the dog, feeding the animals, checking and organizing the mail, watering plants, and other light landscaping duties.

 You can advertise your services on sites like TrustedHousesitters and — if you’re interested in pet-sitting — Rover.

 $25 – $35 per night.
 But keep in mind that if you use Rover to find work for pet-sitting, they take 15 percent of your earnings.

 With school starting back up, some parents in your area may be in need of a babysitter or nanny for their kids before or after school.